 When you hear the name Muhammad Ali, you picture “The Greatest” a boxing legend and cultural icon.
 Yet behind that global fame stands Sonji Roi, Ali’s first wife, whose story remains one of strength, individuality, and defiance.
-Though their marriage lasted just 17 months from 1964 to 1966, Sonji Roi played a pivotal role in one of the most transformative periods of Ali’s life, as he transitioned from Cassius Clay to Muhammad Ali.
+Though their marriage lasted just 17 months from 1964 to 1966, Sonji played a pivotal role in one of the most transformative periods of Ali’s life, as he transitioned from Cassius Clay to Muhammad Ali.
 Her life is a remarkable reflection of independence in the shadow of fame.

 Early Life and Background

 Born on November 23, 1945, Sonji Roi grew up in Chicago and learned independence early.
 Losing her parents young made her resilient and self-sufficient.
-Before fame entered her world, Sonji Roi worked hard in Chicago’s nightlife scene and quickly became known for her confidence and charm.
+Before fame entered her world, Sonji worked hard in Chicago’s nightlife scene and quickly became known for her confidence and charm.

 Childhood and Family Roots